-SECTION 2 Use the Benefits Chart to find out what is covered for you
+SECTION 2 Use the Benefits Chart to find out what is covered for you and how much you will pay

-Section 2.1 Your medical benefits as a member of the plan
+Section 2.1 Your medical benefits and costs as a member of the plan

-The Benefits Chart on the following pages lists the services CareNeeds PLUS (HMO D-SNP) covered.
+The Benefits Chart on the following pages lists the services CareNeeds PLUS (HMO D-SNP) covers and what you pay out-of-pocket for each service.
 The services listed in the Benefits Chart are covered only when the following coverage requirements are met:

-• Your Medicare and Medicaid covered services must be provided according to the coverage guidelines established by Medicare and Medicaid.
+• Your Medicare covered services must be provided according to the coverage guidelines established by Medicare.